chainrule-labs/locker-poc/README.md

-# Auto HODL
+# Locker

-Auto HODL is a consumer DeFi framework for automatically saving a small amount of tokens as users perform their normal on-chain activity.
-In other words, Auto HODL is an on-chain equivalent of [Acorns](https://www.acorns.com/) and other round-up savings tools.
+Locker is a consumer DeFi framework for automatically saving a small amount of tokens as users perform their normal on-chain activity.
+In other words, Locker is an on-chain equivalent of [Acorns](https://www.acorns.com/) and other round-up savings tools.

 [ETH Denver 2024 presentation](https://docs.google.com/presentation/d/1a946eixqBip8SjOVe2Uf69EXOgODFZ3A_THlTs5XUBc/edit?usp=sharing)